Fallow deer

 Diet: Primarily grasses and bramble; bark and shrubs may be taken during the autumn and winter.

-Reproduction: Rut during October (peak around 20th) and a single calf is born after 230 day (~33 wk / 8 mo.) gestation (typically during May/June); twins rare (<1% births).
-Calf suckled for 6 to 9 months; stays with doe for first year.
-During the rut, bucks produce a loud rasping “groan” or “belch” (click below to listen), the frequency of which betrays the caller's size to both competitors and females, although some evidence that bucks may be able to “cheat” and make themselves sound bigger than they are.
+Reproduction: Rut during October with a peak around during the middle of the month, although highly dependent on temperature; bucks rut hard when it's cold and go quiet and often disperse when temperatures rise.
+A single fawn is born after 230 day (~33 wk / 8 mo.) gestation (typically during May/June); twins rare (<1% births).
+Fawn suckled for 6 to 9 months; stays with doe for first year.
+During the rut, bucks produce a loud rasping "groan" or "belch" (click below to listen), the frequency of which betrays the caller's size to both competitors and females, although some evidence that bucks may be able to "cheat" and make themselves sound bigger than they are.

 A Fallow deer (Dama dama) buck groaning (belching) during the rut in the UK - Credit: Marc Baldwin